glennjw/Robot-Path-Planing/README.md

 ## How to run

-1. Unzip folder hao_a3 to
+1. Download folder "script" to
 >    ~/catkin_ws/src/

 2. Build the pkg: